cparnot/XgridFUSE/README.markdown

 ### Installing MacFUSE

 Before using Xgrid FUSE, you must install [MacFUSE](http://code.google.com/p/macfuse/).
 This will install a kernel extension and will require a restart of your machine.
-The installation itself is very simple and straightforward, but you must be aware that MacFUSE works at a low level in the OS X system, and any bug in there can have serious consequences on the stability of your system.
-MacFUSE has been remarkably stable for me and for many other people, but it is still at an early stage and should be considered experimental.
-Do not use on production systems (whatever that means), and use at your own risks.
-Read more on the [MacFUSE web site](http://code.google.com/p/macfuse/).
+The installation itself is very simple and straightforward, but you must be aware that MacFUSE works at a low level in the OS X system.
+Any bug in MacFUSE or, more likely, in the way Xgrid FUSE interacts with MacFUSE, and it could have serious consequences on the stability of your system.
+As far as I can tell, this version of Xgrid FUSE has not caused any problem.
+In addition, MacFUSE has been used in several other applications that have been used by a large number of people.
+But it is still at an early stage and should be considered experimental.
+Do not use on production systems (whatever that means), and use at your own risk.

 Still motivated?
 Download the latest version from the [MacFUSE web site](http://code.google.com/p/macfuse/), double-click the installation  package and follow the instructions.
 Then read on.

 ### Installing Xgrid FUSE

-After downloading the Xgrid FUSE disk image, double-click to open the image, and copy the Xgrid FUSE application into your Applications folder.
+After downloading the Xgrid FUSE dmg file, double-click it to mount the disk image on your Desktop.
+Then copy the Xgrid FUSE application into your Applications folder.

 ![Copying Xgrid FUSE to Applications folder](readme-copy-to-applications.png "Copying Xgrid FUSE to Applications folder")